tenze21/tenze21/README.md

 - 👋 Hi, I’m Tenzin Choeda feel free to call me tenze 😊.
-- 👀 I’m interested in exploring the tech world and learning something new everyday.
+- 👀 I’m interested in almost anything.
 - 🌱 I’m currently learning the low level stuff and blockchain development.
 - 💞️ I’m looking to collaborate on any kind of project that can help me learn and grow.
 - 📫 You can reach me on my email tenzinchoda365@gmail.com